Emprime/dcic/README.md

  Here's an explanation of each parameter:

-  - report: It is an instance of the DCICReport class that contains the data to be analyzed.
+  - `report`: It is an instance of the DCICReport class that contains the data to be analyzed.
     "1_more_annotations-0": It is the name of the experiment or visualization.
-  - dataset=grouped_datasets: It specifies the dataset groups and selections.
-The variable - grouped_datasets likely contains a string with comma-separated values representing different groups and dots representing groupings within a group.
+  - `dataset`: It specifies the dataset groups and selections.
+The variable - grouped_datasets contains a string with comma-separated values representing different groups and dots representing groupings within a group.
+A result will be calculated for each comma seperated groupd while the results will be aggregated for each dot seperated group.
-  - method=grouped_methods: It specifies the method groups and selections.
-The variable grouped_methods likely contains a string with comma-separated values representing different groups and dots representing groupings within a group.
+  - `method`: It specifies the method groups and selections.
+The variable grouped_methods  contains a string with comma-separated values representing different groups and dots representing groupings within a group.
+A result will be calculated for each comma seperated groupd while the results will be aggregated for each dot seperated group.
-  - annos="01-0.10,01-0.20,01-0.50,01-1.00,03-1.00,05-1.00,10-1.00": It specifies the annotation selections.
+  - `annos`: It specifies the annotation selections.
 The annotations are specified with two parts separated by a hyphen.
-The first part represents the number of annotations, and the second part represents a value.
+The first part represents the number of annotations, and the second part represents the degree of supervision during the initialization.
-  - score_names=['kl', 'ece', 'macro_acc', 'macro_f1', 'input_consistency']: It is a list of score names to be analyzed and visualized.
+  - `score_names`: It is a list of score names to be analyzed and visualized Possible values: =['kl', 'ece', 'macro_acc', 'macro_f1', 'input_consistency', 'input_ece','input_kl','input_macro_acc', 'input_macro_f1']
-  - value_normalization='absolute': It specifies the type of value normalization to be used.
+  - `value_normalization`: It specifies the type of value normalization to be used.
 In this case, the values will be normalized as absolute values.
+Options are 'absolute' (absolute values), 'relative_baseline' (relative to baseline), and 'relative_anno' (relative to the first annotation).
-  - x_axis='budget': It specifies the data to be plotted on the x-axis.
-The x-axis will represent the budget.
+  - `x_axis`: It specifies the data to be plotted on the x-axis.
+Possible values are 'annos', 'dataset', 'method', or 'budget'.
-  - y_axis='metric': It specifies the data to be plotted on the y-axis.
-The y-axis will represent the metric.
+  - `y_axis`: It specifies the data to be plotted on the y-axis.
+Possible values are 'metric', 'dataset', or 'method'.
-  - markers=['']: It is a list of markers to be used between different configurations on the y-axis.
-In this case, it seems that no markers are specified.
+  - `markers: It is a list of markers to be used between different configurations on the y-axis.
+If none are given the default values will be used.

-  [TODO] include default values

  #### Interactive CLI